-A month or so ago, we had a series of minor domestic disasters that led to a flood until the kitchen wall into the back pantry.
+A month or so ago, we had a series of minor domestic disasters that led to a flood under the kitchen wall into the back pantry.
 During the resulting rapid relocation of the pantry’s contents, I uncovered a dehydrator.
 I always sorta kinda knew it was there but had never been that inspired to pull it out and give it a whirl.

 Post-disaster, since it was already sitting out there on the pool table, I removed the labels – it had never been used – and downloaded the manual.
 My first victim was a pumpkin that was at risk of passing its best-by date.
 Three -quarters of it, peeled and diced into 1cm chunks, nicely filled the dehydrators five trays.